We may receive affiliate commission when you click certain products. Read our important disclosure to learn more.

 Meanwhile, the Suunto D4i Freedive Mode allows divers to penetrate the depths without a tank strapped to their back.
 It also builds on the hugely successful D4i with several aesthetic and functional improvements.

 Whilst its appearance is a far cry from the new generation of sleek, “smart” dive computers like the Garmin Descent MK1 and the Shearwater Teric, the Suunto D4i Novo is definitely wearable – and a big improvement from the clunky Suunto Zoop.

-It is compact and lightweight enough to wear daily, even on small wrists, while looking tough enough to withstand the rigours of a scuba diving lifestyle.
-Aimed at travellers, the Suunto D4i Novo might just be your new best friend.
+It is compact and lightweight enough to wear daily, even on small wrists, while looking tough enough to withstand the rigors of a scuba diving lifestyle.
+Aimed at travelers, the Suunto D4i Novo might just be your new best friend.